Skip to chat with us. Skip to content

 • Microscopy tests are used to detect microorganisms visually under a microscope.
 These tests include dark field microscopy, direct fluorescent antibody stains, gram stains, and wet mount microscopy.

 In general, STI test results are available within a day to a week, depending on the type of test and the lab processing time, which can vary.
-The following are the most common STIs tested for in Canada, along with which tests are used and generally how long it takes to get the results back.
+The following are the most common STIs tested for in Canada, along with which tests are used and how long it takes to get the results back.

 Chlamydia and gonorrhea

-Chlamydia is caused by the bacterium Chlamydia trachomatis, and Gonorrhea is, caused by the bacterium Neisseria gonorrhoeae.
+Chlamydia is caused by the bacterium Chlamydia trachomatis, and Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
 Chlamydia and gonorrhea are the most common STIs in Canada.
 Both chlamydia and gonorrhea are easy to treat with antibiotics, but if left untreated, they can cause serious health problems, including pelvic inflammatory disease (PID) in women and urethritis and epididymitis in men.

-Chlamydia and gonorrhea can be tested using urine or a swab from the cervix, urethra, throat or rectum.
+Chlamydia and gonorrhea can be tested using urine or a swab from the cervix, urethra, throat, or rectum.

-• Nucleic Acid Amplification Test (NAAT) is used in Canada and works by identifying the genetic material of the bacteria.
+• The Nucleic Acid Amplification Test (NAAT) is used in Canada and works by identifying the genetic material of the bacteria.

 Results: One to three days.